DylanWeakly/csc-feb25-programming-comp/README.md

 After you finish each challenge, create a pull request.
 Dylan will merge it and keep track of your total points after you create the pull request.
 #### The top 3 winners will receive an Amazon gift card.
 You must attend in-person to be eligible to win a gift card.

-#### Those of you from Mobile App Dev will submit your code/runs to the Moodle Site for class, in addition to this repo.
+#### Those of you from Mobile App Dev will submit your code/runs to the Moodle Site for class, in addition to this repo so your points can be tracked.

 ### **Most importantly, have fun**!!